 What did the Fox say?

 It’s easier to tame a horse in Minecraft than a fox, but the rewards are satisfying.
-You’ll have a red or white kit following you around until it grows into an adult, and it may even protect you at times.
+You’ll have a red or white kit following you around until it grows into an adult.
+It may even protect you at times.
 Feel free to tell us about your experience by tagging us on Facebook or Twitter.